msaroufim/mynotes/drug-discovery.md

 ### ML for diagonses
 * Can use saliency maps in images to give signal as to why a diagnosis was made
 * Violin plots let us plot a full distribution to better understand how multimodal a prediction is
+* we can also build a bayesian network for medical diagnoses where the nodes are symptoms, tests and diseases.
+Skimming papers it looks like these networks are huge, I wonder how good they are

 ### Protein Folding
 Protein Data Bank is still considered small data